 Volcan Pacaya

-Today you and your guide will drive to the base of Volcan Pacaya, about an hour and a half from Antigua.
-While the 8,300-foot-tall (2,530 m) volcano has been continuously active since 1965, there is only minor activity on most days.
-After a short two-hour hike to the summit with your guide, you'll have a chance to look directly into the crater and feel the hot gases emanating from inside (safety permitting, of course).
-Enjoy a picnic lunch and stunning views at the top before your descent and return to Antigua.
-Spend the rest of the afternoon and evening tasting delicious street food, souvenir shopping in the crafts markets, and exploring the nightlife.
+Today you and your guide will drive to the base of the Pacaya volcano, located about an hour and a half from Antigua.
+While the 8,300-foot-tall (2,530 m) volcano has been continuously active since 1965, there is only minor activity nowadays.
+After a two-hour hike to the summit, you'll have a chance to peer into the crater and feel the hot gases emanating from inside (safety permitting).
+Enjoy a picnic lunch and stunning views at the top before descending the volcano.
+Spend the rest of the day back in Antigua sampling delicious street food, souvenir shopping at the crafts markets, and indulging in the nightlife.

 The streets of Antigua, Guatemala

-If you'd like to go further afield, take a trip to a nearby coffee plantation to sample some of the world's finest coffee and see how it's made.
-For a bit more adventure, talk to your guide about arranging a mountain bike excursion, either to one of the coffee plantations, or a more challenging route.
-Dinner is up to you - have an elegant meal at the hotel or venture out to some of the local hotspots like Hector’s Bistro or Restaurante Casa Santo Domingo.
+If you'd like to go farther afield, take a trip to a local coffee plantation to see the origin of some of the world's finest coffee and enjoy a cup or two.
+For a bit more adventure, you can embark on a guided mountain bike excursion, either to one of the coffee plantations or on a more challenging backcountry route.
+For dinner, you can have an elegant meal at the hotel or venture out to some of the local hotspots in the historic center.

 Plan your trip to Guatemala